danielkatanski/frc-docs/source/docs/software/wpilib-overview/deploying-robot-code.rst

 To build and deploy a robot project, do one of:

-1. Open the Command Palette and enter/select "Build Robot Code"
+1. Open the Command Palette and enter/select "WPILib:Build Robot Code"
 2. Open the shortcut menu indicated by the ellipses in the top right corner of the VS Code window and select "Build Robot Code"
 3. Right-click on the build.gradle file in the project hierarchy and select "Build Robot Code"